This publication serves as the guidelines established for Intramural Sports participation at Michigan State University.

 In each competition, there is a risk for participants to sustain a concussion injury.
 Because of that possibility, Rec Sports provides educational materials to participants/coaches so that they may be more informed about the risks, identifiers, and facts regarding concussions.
 It is important that all participants/coaches familiarize themselves with the Concussion Management Plan prior to playing in any intramural contest.

 Blood on Uniforms

 There is a risk for blood borne infectious diseases to be transmitted from one player's wounds to another.
 Recognizing the concerns this risk creates for our Intramural participants, the Intramural Sports Staff has established the following policy:

 When an official observes a player who is bleeding, has an open wound, or has an excessive amount of blood on his or her clothing, the official will temporarily stop the game in the same manner as the official would have temporarily stopped the game for an injured player, except that the bloody player must leave the game.
 A removed player is expected to receive appropriate treatment on the sidelines before returning to the game.
 The player involved shall not return to the contest until the bleeding has stopped, the open wound is covered, or an excessively bloody piece of clothing is changed and disposed of properly.
 An excessive amount of blood on a piece of clothing means the clothing is saturated so that the blood would transfer to another player or the blood could soak through to the skin.
-Once play has stopped under this rule, the player may not re-enter the game until the official declares the player eligible.
-This includes; running of the clock, one “play” run in flag football, a substitution opportunity in soccer, a volley in volleyball, etc.
+Once play has been stopped, the player may not re-enter the game until the official declares the player eligible.

 Deliberate destruction of University property and equipment, public property, or personal property of individuals will not be tolerated.
 All incidents can be reported to Student Services and MSU Police.